schoeberl/cae-lab/lab3/README.md

 See how the code and the data are saved in the Text  and Data segment.
 Run the example step by step.
 Observe what real instructions are executed.
-The instruction `lw, x1, aa` is not a native RISC-V instruction.
+The instruction `lw x1, aa` is not a native RISC-V instruction.
 It is an assembler pseudo instruction that makes assembler programmers live easier.
 Find out what the `auipc` instruction does.